react-native-integrate/integrate/docs/IOS_RESOURCES.md

 Conclusion
 ----------

 The `ios_resources` task simplifies the process of adding resources to an iOS project within a React Native application.
-By utilizing the `updates` array and specifying the `target` field, you can efficiently manage and configure the addition of resources to specific target groups within the project.
+By utilizing the `actions` array and specifying the `target` field, you can efficiently manage and configure the addition of resources to specific target groups within the project.
 This task streamlines iOS resource management and enhances the overall development experience.